i-mwangi/alpha-hedge-fund/README.md

 **Note**: the system simulates trading decisions, it does not actually trade.

-## Disclaimer

-This project is for **educational and research purposes only**.

-- Not intended for real trading or investment
-- No warranties or guarantees provided
-- Past performance does not indicate future results
-- Creator assumes no liability for financial losses
-- Consult a financial advisor for investment decisions

-By using this software, you agree to use it solely for learning purposes.

 ## Table of Contents
 - [Setup](#setup)
   - [Using Poetry](#using-poetry)